LarryNaaa/Technical-Summary/Redux.md

   }
 };
 ```
-1. post Login request to backend by `Axios`
+1. post Login request to backend by `axios.post` function
 2. after backend give the token back, we need to extract token
 3. store this token in the `localStorage`
 4. set our token in header by `setJWTToken` method